LogicAnalyzer/analyzer/README.md

 OR

-1. Download the release bitstream at [this](https://github.com/LogicAnalyzer/analyzer/bitstream) and install via viavado or through SD card.
+1. Download the release bitstream and install via Vivado or through a SD card.

 # How to build sigrok #